- University of Texas at Austin, B.A. in Anthropology

 Chris Stevenson is a dedicated advocate who has been working for more than 10 years to get the best possible outcomes for his clients.
-Chris has an extensive background representing businesses and individuals in many types of commercial litigation including breach of contract, copyright infringement, employment disputes, business breakups, real estate, collections, and commercial landlord/tenant.
+Chris has an extensive background representing businesses and individuals in many types of commercial litigation including breach of contract, copyright infringement, employment disputes, business divorces, real estate, collections, and commercial landlord/tenant.
 Chris has also handled many probate and estate administration cases as well as administrative claims brought against businesses by state and federal agencies.

 Chris received his bachelor’s degree from the University of Texas at Austin.
 After spending several years in the workforce he went on to attend law school at South Texas College of Law where he was a member of Phi Delta Phi, a Langdell Scholar, and named to the Dean’s List.
 Chris was also a part of South Texas’ esteemed advocacy program and mock trial team where he won numerous team and individual awards.
 During law school, Chris served as a law clerk for Adams & Boswell, P.C.